-Van awnings provide shade, protection from the rain, and with the addition of a ground cover like a Cgear Sand-free Mat, they're a great way to create a clean, functional, and covered space.
+Van awnings provide shade, protection from the rain, and with the addition of a ground cover like a Cgear Sand-free Mat, they're a great way to create a clean, functional, covered space.

 If you’re wondering what type of awning to buy for your van, we’ve got you covered.
 There are three main types of awnings that we’ll discuss in this article: tarps, traditional, and batwing.
 Spoiler alert: we love Dragonfly tarps and offer AdWag branded versions on our website, but there are pros and cons to each type.
 Read on as we discuss awnings and hopefully help you along your journey!